syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 #### To bind data using WCF:

-1. Add a Service Reference to a WCF service that returns the required data.
+1.Add a Service Reference to a WCF service that returns the required data.

 For example, add the service reference to the following service: